refactoring-assistant/refactoring-assistant.github.io/code-smells/bloaters/primitive-obsession/PrimitiveObsessionReadme.md

 ## How It Manifests (Why)

-Developers often make fields of a class early on without knowing the full extent of the variable's scope and capabilites, which leads to sticking with primitive fields for the time being but are then never updated to a specific data type.
+Developers often make fields of a class early on without knowing the full extent of the variable's scope and capabilities, which leads to sticking with primitive fields for the time being but are then never updated to a specific data type.

 ## How to Fix It (Possible Treatments)

 Example 1 below uses the treatment `Replace Data Value With Object` which is used when you have a set of fields that can be logically grouped together into an Object.

-This is useful for example when you have a set of fields that might require validation together and the values depend on each other in some way
+This is useful for example when you have a set of fields that might require validation together and the values depend on each other in some way.

+Example 2 below also uses the treatment `Replace Data Value With Object`, as explained above.

 Other treatments are also possible based on the specific scenario, they can be found [here](https://refactoring.guru/smells/primitive-obsession#:~:text=Treatment)